 To supplement the financial results presented in accordance with GAAP, Patriot presents certain non-GAAP financial measures within the meaning of Regulation G promulgated by the Securities and Exchange Commission.
-The non-GAAP financial measures included in this Annual Report on Form 10-K are adjusted net income, adjusted operating profit and adjusted operating ratio.
 Patriot uses these non-GAAP financial measures to analyze its continuing operations and to monitor, assess, and identify meaningful trends in its operating and financial performance.
 These measures are not, and should not be viewed as, substitutes for GAAP financial measures.